splanck/vlibc/vlibcdoc.md

  - The `system()` helper spawns `/bin/sh -c` and lacks detailed status codes.
  - `perror` and `strerror` cover only common errors.
- - Thread support is limited to basic mutexes and join/detach.
+ - Thread support is limited to basic mutexes with optional type attributes and join/detach.
  - Locale handling falls back to the host implementation for values other than `"C"` or `"POSIX"`.
  - `setjmp`/`longjmp` rely on the host C library when available.